AdaptiveCpp/AdaptiveCpp/doc/architecture.md

 ## Compiler

-Compilation of user code is driven by python script called `acpp` which provides a uniform interface to the compilers for individual backends.
+Compilation of user code is driven by a python script called `acpp` which provides a uniform interface to the compilers for individual backends.

 ## Glue